-CHRONIC PAIN MANAGEMENT TEAM
+CHRONIC PAIN MANGEMENT TEAM

 Multidisciplinary team (Nursing, Physiotherapy, Pharmacy, Nutrition, Mental Health, GP Pain Consultations) in partnership with family MD.
-Goals of this team have been to provide a multidisciplinary framework to assess, treat and to educate people experiencing chronic pain, and their families, as well as to increase our own knowledge and the knowledge of other health care professionals in this community.
+Goals of this team have been to provide a multidisciplinary framework to assess, treat and to educate people experiencing chronic pain, and their families, as well as to increase our own knowledge and other health care professionals in this community.
 We have used existing community resources to provide a coordinated, multidisciplinary, and client centered approach.